ryanstraits/ryanstraits.github.io/about.md

 ---

-##### Why are you choosing to bare your soul in blog form in the year 2018 instead of say, on Medium, or Facebook, or somewhere similar.
+##### Why are you choosing to bare your soul in blog form in the year 2018 instead of say, on Medium, or Facebook, or somewhere similar?

-Well, I'm a millennial, but just barely.
-I made the cut by just a year or two on the front end of that generation so blogging makes just a little bit more sense to me than Snapchat.
-I consider myself on the "adequately bandaged" side of the bleeding edge.
+Well, I'm a millennial, but I just barely made the cut on the front edge by a year or two.
+So blogging makes just seems to make a little bit more sense to me as a communication tool than say, Snapchat.

-I'm choosing this particular personal [blog form](jekyllrb.com) because I think that the vulnerability I'm aiming for here requires a level of intimacy that might get steamrolled in a more "public" platform.
+I'm choosing this particular personal [blog form](http://www.jekyllrb.com) because I think that the vulnerability I'm aiming for here requires a level of intimacy that might get steamrolled in a more "public" platform.
 I also hand-coded much of the features of this site myself (I'm particularly proud of the [tag structure](/tag/now-that-im-older) that incorporates the names of some of my favorite songs).

+In some cases, I will be double-posting on my Medium page, so if that's your more speed, [follow me there]() as well.

 ---

 ##### Fair enough.
-Now, wasn't this an About Me section?
+Now, wasn't this an "About Me" section?

-So, besides wearing zero-prescription Warby Parker's far past having Lasik surgery, here are a few other random tidbits about me:
+Ok so, besides wearing zero-prescription Warby Parker's far past having Lasik surgery, here are a few other random tidbits about me:

 * I was born in Northeast Ohio but now live in Kansas City.
 * My favorite TV show is and always will be MacGyver.